 Voluntary counseling and testing services are extended to all 20 regions of the Kingdom.
 Most of these VCT centers are attached to a health facility (central hospital) where facilities of advanced testing are available.
-In some cases, the VCT facility is located near ARV treatment facilities, which hampers their effective utilisation, since most clients prefer to go to more confidential locations, which are not directly associated with HIV/AIDS.
-A local NGO service organisation for PLHIV in Jeddah also provides VCT services at their premises in a suburb, which lowers the threshold for people to seek HIV testing.

 As part of the VCT scale-up effort, mobile voluntary counseling and testing (MVCT) services were introduced in eight big cities (Jeddah, Riyadh, Medina, Damamm, Jazan, Makkah, Altaif, and Aseer).
 This service mainly targets people at high risk by operating in areas where both vulnerable and Most at Risk Populations (MARPS), both Saudi and non-Saudi, are more likely to be found.
 It can also reach illegal residents, who are particularly hard to reach by regular VCT or screening programmes.